 There are certain topics and types of posts that will never see the inside of my blog:

 - No clickbait.
 Your post needs to follow through on the promises your headline makes.

 - No posts that only promote yourself or your business.
-I’m happy to provide a link to your blog or website in a short bio at the end, but my blog is my business!
+However, I’m happy to provide a link to your blog or website in a short bio at the end.

 - No affiliate links.
 If I find an affiliate link in your draft, I will not publish your blog post.